abcnorio/nspawn-aiml/Readme.md

 There is no reason to allow for more from within the container even models can be downloaded manually from civitai or huggingface and checked by malware/ virus scanner unless you really want ComfyUI-Manager to do that.
 Then you have to keep track of whitelisted domains.
 Better keep the whitelist simple and short.
 There is no need to go to the internet from within the container except for installing AI/ML engines or updating/ extending them.

 > [!WARNING]
 > We do not cover here the usage of malware scanners, rootkit detectors, and audits.
-That requires serious in-depth knowledge of systems, esp. because *detection does not mean hardening*.
-Here, diagnostics is not already applied intervention.
+That requires serious in-depth knowledge of systems, esp. because **detection does not mean hardening**.
+Here, *diagnostics is not already applied intervention*.

 However, if some is interested in that topic, please visit the following security related pages for Linux.
 All pages lead to external resources (checked 2024-08-29).